ch0ripain/react-sending-http-requests/README.md

 ## Making HTTP Requests with Methods, Body, and Headers 🚀
 By default, fetch uses the <code>GET method</code>.
 If you want to use a different <code>HTTP method</code>, you need to provide an options object with specific properties such as <code>method</code>, <code>body</code>, and <code>headers</code>.

-This function sends an HTTP PUT request to update user places on the server.
+This function sends an <code>HTTP PUT</code> request to update user places on the server.
 ```javascript
 export async function updateUserPlaces(places) {
   const response = await fetch("http://localhost:3000/user-places", {